Sensei Mark Azzopardi

 Sensei Mark is an active member of the Australian Karate Federation and Karate Victoria and holds National Coaching Accreditation with the Australian Sports Commission.

-Sensei Mark regularly officiates at Australian Karate Federation tournaments and holds accreditation as a National Kata and Kumite Judge.
+Sensei Mark regularly officiates at Australian Karate Federation tournaments and holds accreditation as a National Kata Judge and National Kumite Referee.

 Sempai Marlie Feeney